nearform/the-fastify-workshop/slides.md

 - Still on `routes/login.js`:

-  - If the auth check succeeds, respond with a JSON object containing a `token` property, whose value is the result of signing the object `{ username }` using the `fastify.jwt.sign` decorator added by the `fastify-jwt` plugin
+  - If the auth check succeeds, respond with a JSON object containing a `token` property, whose value is the result of signing the object `{ username }` using the `fastify.jwt.sign` decorator added by the `@fastify/jwt` plugin

   - Change the response schema to ensure the `200` response is correctly formatted